rsoury/buyte-woocommerce/README.txt

 == Setup ==
 1. Create an account at [https://dashboard.buytecheckout.com/signup/](https://dashboard.buytecheckout.com/signup/)
 2. Create a checkout
-3. Connect your payment gateway
+3. Configure your payouts or connect your payment gateway
 4. Use your Buyte API keys and Checkout Widget ID in the plugin configuration.

 == Terms ==